Honoring the 42 Day Postpartum Nest

 What is the “Nest”?

-It’s the 42 day “laying in” period immediately following birth where the new mother does nothing but love her baby and herself.
-She receives food from others, she basks in the sacred space that naturally follows a birth, while others tend to her needs as well as the needs of her household.
+It’s the 42 day “laying in” period immediately following birth where the new mother does nothing but love her baby and herself in a beautiful and comfortable space.
+She receives food from others and basks in the sacred space that naturally follows a birth while others tend to her needs as well as the needs of her household.

-Traditionally and historically, this practice has been adhered to as part of the birth experience, but for some reason, we don’t practice it anymore in our culture and I’m beginning to wonder what effects we’re experiencing, like postpartum depression, that we don’t realize are results of this oversight.
+Traditionally and historically, this practice seems to have always been a major part of the birth experience, but for some reason, we don’t practice it anymore in our culture.

 We all agree that the postpartum time is HARD for EVERYONE.
 We all agree that the new mom needs endless amounts of support – emotionally and physically.
+It’s also not hard to believe that we are experiencing a postpartum depression epidemic.
 And yet, this nesting period still fails to receive the type of attention it deserves.
+It’s hardly spoken of at all.

-After giving birth 6 times and seeing the experiences of other birthing women that I had worked with over the years, as well as being familiar with the work of Birthkeepers such as Sarah Buckley and Robin Lim who had written about this subject, I began to really consider the possibility of creating a 42 day nesting time for myself and my baby when I discovered I was pregnant with my 7th child.
+Yet, it must have intrigued me - because after giving birth 6 times myself as well as my work with birthing mothers over the years, and being familiar with the work of Birthkeepers Sarah Buckley and Robin Lim who had written about it, I began to seriously consider the possibility of creating a 42 day nesting time for myself and my baby when I discovered I was pregnant with my 7th child.

-A few months into my pregnancy, I made the decision to go for it and began intuitively and practically preparing for what would be my first ever Nest experience.
+A few months into my pregnancy, I made the final decision to go for it and began to prepare for what would be my first ever Nest experience.

 To this day, and even from the very first to the last of the 42 days, it’s one of the things that I am most grateful for in my life.

-These neural connections form the beginning of how this baby will think and feel about life, the world, and itself.
-During some of these times, there are also “windows” of opportunity that will never be open again after they close.
+These connections, that occur in both the brain and the ENS (Enteric Nervous System - a component of the “Gut Brain Axis”) form the beginning of how this baby will think and feel about life, the world, and itself.
+During this critically important developmental period, there are accessible developmental windows that will never be open again after they close.

 For example, if a baby is born with congenital cataracts, successful surgery allowing the baby to see clearly can be done effectively only if performed before 3 months old.
-After this window closes, the chances of that person being able to see following the same surgery, decrease significantly (surgeons will not even perform the procedure after 3 months of age).
+After this window closes, the chances of that person being able to see following the same surgery, decrease significantly (surgeons will not even perform the procedure after 3 months).

-The cataracts issue is easily measurable, but what about things that are not so easy to measure – such as the ability to love at a certain level, or the amount of trust that person will be capable of in their life.
-It is extremely possible that many of these foundational building blocks that are essential for a healthy fulfilling life, are formed during this sensitive time.
+While the cataracts issue is easily measurable, I can’t help but think about things that are not – like the ability to love at a certain level, or the capacity for empathy, or the level of trust that person will be capable of in their life.
+It is likely that many of these foundational building blocks that are essential for a healthy fulfilling life, are formed during this sensitive time.
 It just makes sense.

 The women within bands, tribes or villages would tend to and care for the new mother by feeding her good healing foods, massaging her daily, taking care of her household needs and sometimes, conducting public ceremonies that introduce “motherbaby” back into the group for the first time after this Nest time is over.

-In many cultures now, these practices still happen.
-Some countries have even instituted within their government systems, a fully supported postpartum care time both physically and financially.
-Within the systems that this policy is in place for, sometimes for up to 3 years time, it’s not surprising that they have an economic superiority over the rest of the world, as well as an overall superiority within their infrastructure (quality education and social programs, lower mortality rates, etc.).
-Rainne Eisler writes about this in “The Real Wealth of Nations” – where she discusses the many benefits of instituting a “Caring Economics”.
+In many cultures these practices still happen.
+Some countries (with a majority of women leadership) have even instituted governmental systems where a fully supported postpartum care time both physically and financially is standard.
+Within the systems that this policy is in place for, sometimes for up to 3 years time, it’s not surprising that they have an overall superiority globally within their infrastructure and economic standing as well as higher quality education, social programs and lower mortality rates.
+Rainne Eisler writes about this in “The Real Wealth of Nations” – where she discusses the many benefits of instituting a system of “Caring Economics”.

-The experiences a person has at the beginning of their life are critical in the development of that person, and on a mass scale, we need to realize that these experiences have a significant impact on a society.
+We know now, that the experiences a person has at the beginning of their life are critical in the development of that person and impacts how they will be for life.
+And on a mass scale, we need to realize that these experiences have a significant collective impact on a society.
 It’s important.
 To everyone.
 For the future…

-What I found for myself as a mother during my nesting time, was such a huge loving space that seemed endless.
-I was able to really process the previous 9 months.
-I was able to assimilate the whole experience of labor and birth, of my changing body and my changing life.
+What I found for myself as a mother during my nesting time, was an endless loving space where I was able to really process the previous 9 months.
+I was able to integrate the whole of the experience of the pregnancy, of labor and birth, of my changing body and my changing life.

-I felt for the first time after all of my other births, that I had fully completed the birth process.
+By honoring the Nest, I also felt for the first time after all of my other births, that I had fully completed the birth process.

-I never understood why I had felt so “empty” and vulnerable during the first few weeks postpartum all the other times I had given birth.
-It all makes sense to me now!
+I never understood why I had felt so empty and vulnerable during the first few weeks postpartum all the other times I had given birth.
+But it finally all made sense.

-It also makes sense that a happy mother equals a happy baby – and what better way to have a happy mother than to give her a large block of time to do nothing but enjoy her baby and gently adapt into her new mother role.
-I saw the phrase “honoring confinement rituals” recently and love how this phrase conveys the spirit of this special time as it truly is a ritual, a rite of passage.
+It also makes sense that a happy mother equals a happy baby – and what better way to have a happy mother than to give her a large block of time to do nothing but enjoy her baby while gently adapting into her new mother role.
+It may actually be the greatest rite of passage in all of life.

-It can also be an important and healing answer to the loss that so many women feel following a c-section or a birth that didn’t go according to the birth plan.
+It can also be an important and healing answer for so many women following a c-section or a birth that didn’t go according to plan.

 Unlike the birth experience itself, a mother has total control over the creation of and the time spent in the Nest.
-If these mothers had the Nest to retreat into, it would be significant in helping them process their experience – not to mention giving them the recovery time they really need.
+If mothers had the Nest to retreat into, it could be so beneficial in helping them process their experience – not to mention giving them the recovery time they really need.
 Breastfeeding gets the very best start too and we all know how important that is.

 By bringing back the Nest – we give the best to mother and baby.

-Just because this practice has been lost somewhere through time (maybe when birth started moving into the hospitals?), that doesn’t mean that we can’t or shouldn’t still respect this time as much as we can.
+Just because this practice has been lost somewhere through time, that doesn’t mean that we can’t or shouldn’t still respect it as much as we can.

 We’ve had a tendency to separate prenatal care, birth and postpartum as different events and I’d like to offer that we begin to move towards a place of CONTINUITY of care where we treat the whole process as one event.
 Including a 42 day standard postpartum Nest time.

-I can see many people blowing this off as impossible in our modern culture.
-Yet when we begin to see the gravity of the implications that honoring this practice holds, as in an optimal early life developmental experience which the baby will benefit for the rest of its life as well as a potential way to mitigate postpartum depression – well, then it becomes IMPORTANT.
+I can see people blowing this off as impossible in our modern culture.
+Yet when we begin to see the gravity of the implications that honoring this practice holds - not only the importance of an optimal early life developmental experience which the baby will benefit for the rest of its life but also as a potential way to mitigate postpartum depression.
+When we look at it through this lens - it becomes IMPORTANT.
 And when something is important enough, there’s always a way.

-Now is a perfect time for all of us to begin to create a dialog about how we can creatively and realistically start instituting the 42 day Nest as a normal, accepted practice.
+Now is a perfect time for all of us to begin creatively and practically instituting the 42 day Nest as a normal, accepted practice.

-By honoring the Nest, we are giving our future a strong advantage in feeling secure and loved, which, compounded may very well be the thing that will shift humanity into a true civilized state where all living things are treated equally and with respect, ushering in the evolution of our species that we have all been waiting for.
+By honoring the Nest, we are giving our future a strong advantage of security and love, which, compounded may very well be the thing that will shift humanity into a true civilized state where all living things are treated equally and with respect, ushering in the evolution of our species that we have all been waiting for.

 Join the waiting list for my upcoming book -